vatpac-technology/sops/docs/terminal/melbourne.md

 #### Departures
 [Next](../controller-skills/coordination.md#next) coordination is required from ED ADC to AD TCU for all aircraft **entering AD TCU CTA**.

-The Standard Assignable level from ED ADC to AD TCU is:
+The Standard Assignable level from EN ADC to AD TCU is:

 | Aircraft | Level |
 | -------- | ----- |